System Design Interview Prep for Indian Engineers

 - Data flow between components

-Do not go deep into any single component yet.
-The goal is to establish the overall architecture so the interviewer can see the big picture and steer the conversation.
+Don't go deep into any single component yet.
+You're painting the big picture so the interviewer can see where you're headed and steer the conversation if they want to.

 Phase 3: Deep Dive (15-20 minutes)

-The interviewer will usually pick one or two components to explore in detail.
-This is where your knowledge of specific technologies and patterns matters:
+Now the interviewer will probably pick one or two components to explore in detail.
+Here's where your knowledge of specific technologies and patterns actually matters:

 - Database schema design